Paradiso (Amsterdam): Notable shows

 The Rolling Stones performed two acoustic shows at Paradiso on 26 and 27 May 1995 during the Voodoo Lounge Tour.
 The venue had to be renovated for the shows, including the addition of a second makeshift balcony to create room for the recording equipment.
 The location of the concert was a secret until two weeks prior.
 Meters away from the venue, those who could not get in watched the concert from a live stream on a giant screen at the Museumplein, with a total crowd reported from 50,000 to 80,000 people.
 Recorded tracks from these concerts were released on the Stones' Stripped album later that year.
 Keith Richards said that the Paradiso concerts were the best live shows the Stones ever did.

 Prince performed two after shows at Paradiso in March 1995.
 Following his stadium performance at the Brabanthallen, he played later that night at Paradiso, where he had previously taken the stage in 1981.
 During his Paradiso show, he unexpectedly announced that he would also be returning the next night as well, which Paradiso administrators were unaware of until the morning after.
 The Dutch radio program 3voor12 ranked Prince's shows at number one for Paradiso's most legendary shows in its first 50 years.

 Gang of Four's final show took place at Paradiso on 5 July 2025.

+Black Sabbath played Paradiso on 25 September 1970 during the Paranoid Tour, shortly after the UK release of Paranoid.
+Metallica later performed at Paradiso's Grote Zaal on 7 December 1984 during the Ride the Lightning tour, with Tank as the supporting act.